 Occasionally, we might receive your contact information from one of our partners.
 If we do, we protect it in exactly the same way as if you give it to us directly.

 - When you contact us by email, we collect your name and email address, or when you book through our website you supply us with your address, employment status, phone number, website address and any other social media platforms you may have, and a brief training history.

-- If you sign up for a newsletter, we only collect your email address.
+- If you sign up for a newsletter, we only collect your name and email address.